 — IT Movie???? (@ITMovieOfficial) July 2, 2018

 Also returning from the first film isBill Skarsgrd as the terrifying supernatural killer Pennywise the Clown.

 The film’s supporting cast includesTeach Grant (Altered Carbon) as Henry Bowers, the adult version of the character previously played byNicholas Hamilton, as well asXavier Dolan (Boy Erased) as Adrian Mellon, Will Beinbrink (Queen of the South) as Tom Rogan, and Jess Weixler (Teeth) as Audra Phillips.

 Cameras began rolling onIt: Chapter Two in late June, with Chastain confirming the first day of photography in Toronto, Ontario, with a post on Instagram.
 The photo depicts the transformation from Sophia Lillis’ portrayal of Beverly Marsh in the first film to the now-adult character played by Chastain.

 A post shared by Jessica Chastain (@jessicachastain) on

 Set 27 years after the events of the original film,It: Chapter Two follows the adult members of the “Losers Club” introduced in the first film as they return to Derry, Maine, to confront Pennywise the Clown for a second — and hopefully final — time.

 Although the next movie will take place in the present day, the young versions of the characters will still be an important part of the story.
-Barbara Muschietti, producing partner and sister of the director, says development of the next film is already underway.

 One notable change from the novel is what happens to Mike, the one who stays in Derry and becomes a librarian, keeping watch for Pennywise’s return.